scottbedard/hexchess.rs/README.md

 #### `parseHexchess`

 Create a `Hexchess` object from it's string representation.
+If hexchess is invalid, `undefined` will be returned.

 ```ts
 import { parseHexchess } from '@bedard/hexchess'